-One possible generalization of the above statement to the non-square-free level case is to impose the condition of ``rationality".
-More precisely, an Eisenstein prime $\m$ of $\T(N)$ is called \textit{rational Eisenstein} if $\rho_{\m} \simeq \mathbbm{1} \oplus \chi_{\ell}$, where $\mathbbm{1}$ is the trivial character, or equivalently it contains $\cI_0(N)$.
-And the intersection $\cC_N \cap \cT(N)$ is called \textit{the rational cuspidal subgroup of $J_0(N)$}.
-It can also be defined as the subgroup generated by the equivalence classes of the degree $0$ cuspidal divisors stable under the action of $\GQ$.
-(By the theorem of Manin-Drinfeld \cite{Dr73, Ma72}, the points on $J_0(N)$ defined by such classes are of finite order, and hence they belong to $\cT(N)$.)
-Let us remark that if $\cT(N)[\m] \neq 0$, then $\m$ is rational Eisenstein by Eichler-Shimura relation (and a standard argument using Brauer-Nesbitt Theorem and Chebotarev density theorem, cf. \cite[chap.
+One possible generalization of the statements above to the case of non-squarefree level is to impose the condition of ``rationality''.
+More precisely, we say that an Eisenstein prime $\fm$ of $\T(N)$ is \textsf{rational Eisenstein} if $\rho_{\fm} \simeq \mathbbm{1} \oplus \chi_{\ell}$, where $\mathbbm{1}$ is the trivial character, or equivalently it contains $\cI_0(N)$.
+The intersection $\cC(N):=\cC_N \cap \cT(N)$ is called the \textsf{rational cuspidal group of $J_0(N)$}.
+It can also be defined as the subgroup generated by equivalence classes of degree $0$ cuspidal divisors stable under the action of $\GQ$.
+(By a theorem of Manin and Drinfeld \cite{Dr73, Ma72}, the points on $J_0(N)$ defined by such classes are of finite order, and hence they are contained in $\cT(N)$.)
+Let us remark that if $\cT(N)[\fm] \neq 0$, then $\fm$ is rational Eisenstein by the Eichler--Shimura relation and a standard argument using the Brauer--Nesbitt Theorem and Chebotarev density theorem (cf. \cite[Ch.
 II, \textsection 14]{M77}).